Mageshwaran18/Interview_Prep/OOPS.md

     - Slower when compared to the early binding because the JVM determines the method need to be executed during the run time.

     - Supported by the method overridding

 ## Encapsulation

+- In encapsulation we bind the data members and methods into a single unit ( class ) and restricting direct access to the data.

+- Encapsulation is used to hide the implementation part and show the functionality for better readability and usability.

+- Encapsulation is achieved using the access modifiers.

 #### Q/A :-